Department of Psychology

 Admission Timeline:

-Admissions to the Psy.D. program are made for Fall only, with a December 15 deadline for completed applications.
+Admissions to the Psy.D. program are made for Fall only, with a December 1 deadline for completed applications.
 Applications received after this deadline will be reviewed only on a space-available basis.
-An on-campus interview is required of all successful applicants before an admission decision is made.
+An interview is required of all successful applicants before an admission decision is made.
 Not all applicants will be invited for an on-campus interview.
 Applicants will be notified by January 31 of an invitation to interview, and the on-campus interview day is the third Friday in February.
 Applicants will be informed of admissions decisions on or around March 1.
 Student matriculation decisions are due by April 15, at which time a $400 deposit is required.

 Admission Requirements: